1905biswajit/NLP-MCQ-GEN/README.md

 ## Acknowledgements

-We would like to thank the developers of the libraries and tools that made this project possible, including Python, Streamlit, WordNet, ConceptNet, and the Python Keyphrase Extraction (PKE) library.
+We would like to thank the developers of the libraries and tools that made this project possible, including Python, Streamlit, WordNet, ConceptNet, and the RAKE library.

 ---